 Tailormade Madagascar Safaris & Tours

-We arrange mostly private tailor-made Madagascar tours.
+We arrange mostly private tailor-made tours.
 Our visitors usually visit one or two of the prime wildlife areas such as the Andasibe, the southern forests of Ranomafana or the unique spiny forest of the south.
 Then they end their Madagascar holiday relaxing on the gorgeous tropical beaches of Nosy Be, the northern islands or Ile Sainte Marie for example.

 We give some sample Madagascar holidays below, but these can usually be tailored to suit your specific interests.

-However a Madagascar safari is not for everyone!
+However a safari here is not for everyone!
 If you like 5 star hotels throughout. or if you need a trip to unfold exactly as the brochure says.
 Then perhaps Madagascar is not for you.
 However, if you have a spirit of adventure, welcome the unexpected, and are willing to accept some irritations and slightly too-basic hotels.
-Then Madagascar is a fascinating destination.
+Then this is a fascinating destination.
 We have first-hand knowledge of Madagascar having travelled all around the country, so we offer in depth knowledge.

 How to get to & around Madagascar

 You can fly to Madagascar direct from Johannesburg, Paris, Nairobi or Mauritius.
 We recommend that you visit at least two of its distinct climatic and floral zones.
 (Three would be better but then you need a good amount of time.)

 You experience the flora and fauna mainly by walking the forest trails, sometimes for several hours, sometimes in hilly terrain.
 So it’s best if you are reasonably active.

 Our Madagascar tours use mostly in simple hotels and country lodges.
 However the standards are improving, especially at the beach resorts.
 Malagasy and French are the two main languages; however hotel staff and local guides all speak some English.